Want to make the transition to a climate-friendly home, but not sure where to start? Get Your Electrification Roadmap®

 “I was paying about $300-$500 monthly for electricity in the winter, and adding the heat pump cut my bills in half.” – Erin D., Denver customer

-Want to see the math for your home?
-You can do a three part calculation as laid out on Shrink That Footprint:
+Want to see the exact math for your home?
+You can do a three part calculation as laid out by Shrink That Footprint.

 Of course, when you work with experts (like us), we can model the savings you can expect to see so that you’re going in eyes wide open.
 Click here to get started!

-While this is a high-level summary, it’s a good look at what you can expect to save during the lifetime of your HVAC installation, not just the immediate cost.
-The cost savings from the up front purchase combined with the lifetime savings from choosing an energy-efficient heat pump (and, some of the other benefits like super quiet even heating) make the choice a bit easier.
+While this is a high-level summary, it’s important to think about the total cost of ownership for your new heat pump, not just the immediate cost.
+The cost savings from the up front purchase combined with the lifetime savings from choosing an energy-efficient heat pump (and, the other non-financial benefits like super quiet, even heating) all deserve consideration.

 Myth: heat pump technology is too new to be trusted